Jokeren/netlify/content/talk/thirdai/index.md

 +++
-title = "GPA: A GPU Performance Advisor Based on Instruction Sampling"
+title = "Practical Optimization for Deep Learning Applications"

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.